geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-08-25/meeting-transcript.md

 Oh, and thanks to B1TG.

 ##### **Chenyu** [[00:21:09](https://www.youtube.com/watch?v=KA0h9zmJtcs&t=1269)]
-He fixed the .
+He fixed the.
 I think we're going to have to do a little bit more of the AMD LLVM compiling issue on LLama.
-So now we can .
+So now we can.
 Oh, George, you commented about reverting LLVM default to false or something?

 ##### **Geohot** [[00:21:25](https://www.youtube.com/watch?v=KA0h9zmJtcs&t=1285)]
 Yeah.
 I mean, I don't know.
 Like, which one are we using?